ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 11 Test the obstacle avoidance code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Repeat the same first commands as in task ``7`` to launch the simulation.
-From a terminal in your ROS 2 workspace run:

 As in task ``7``, launch the simulation from a terminal in your ROS 2 workspace: